diriano/labbces/content/authors/lngonzalezg/_index.md

 user_groups:
 - Alumni
 ---
-Laura is currently doing a PhD at teh University of Los Andes under the supervision of Prof. Dr. Jorge Duitama
+Laura is currently doing a PhD at the University of Los Andes under the supervision of Prof. Dr. Jorge Duitama